 The rapid spread of COVID-19 is first and foremost a public-health crisis, however it has short and long-term repercussions on social, economic and educational aspects of society.
 Drastic restrictions on the mobility of people not only across national borders but even outside their residence to maintain social distance has diminished social and economic activity, severely impacting socio-emotional and financial wellbeing.

 School closures, in many countries, is an important measure for ensuring social distancing, the most promising non-pharmaceutical intervention for mitigating the current crisis.
-However, for many children and youth from vulnerable and disadvantaged background, school closures also mean the absence of critical safety net – education, nutrition, protection, and emotional support.
+However, for many children and youth from vulnerable and disadvantaged backgrounds, school closures also mean the absence of critical safety net – education, nutrition, protection, and emotional support.
 Children who rely on school feeding programs may not be able to get a meal if alternative solutions are not put in place.
 Some children who reside in unsafe environments may only find physical and emotional safety in classrooms.
 Extended interruption of learning opportunity can reverse gains in learning results, especially for disadvantaged children (socio-economic, students with special or diverse educational needs or persons with disabilities) who cannot access quality substitutes for a school-based learning environment.
 For secondary school-age youth, long school closures could increase the risk of dropout.

 School systems across the world are attempting to find quick solutions to ensuring that school closures do not result in children missing out on the opportunity to learn and backtrack on the gains they had made in the current and previous academic years.
 Governments are deploying distance learning solutions online and on TV to grapple with the complexity of providing learning opportunities outside of school walls.